o3de/community/Migration Guides/Lumberyard to O3DE/EMFX/README.md

 ![Migration 1](./Images/Migration-1.png)

 2. In the O3DE main editor, right-click on the source file → Edit settings.
 Wait for the process to finish and the setting page pop-up.
 3. You should see three tabs created.
 The actor tab should be opened by default, and you should see a few actor related settings.
 However, the first thing to do for this asset is to manually add a mesh under the meshes tab.
-To do that, first click on the Meshes tab.<br.
+To do that, first click on the Meshes tab.<br>

 ![Migration 3](./Images/Migration-3.png)